Extreme Heat Resources

 - To keep your home cool, make meals that don't need to be cooked in an oven.

-The latest weather advisory notices for the Petawawa Pembroke region are available through the Environment site.
-Click here.
+The latest weather advisory notices for the Petawawa/Pembroke region are available on the Environment Canada website.

-Heat related information from Health Canada is available on their website.
-Click here.
+Heat related information is available on the Health Canada website.